Writers' Building: Timeline

 1777-1780: Construction The site of the demolished St Anne's church and the adjoining plot were granted to Thomas Lyon, after whom the road behind Writers Building - Lyons Range - is named, to construct buildings to accommodate the junior servants of the East India Company called "writers".
 Lyon may have been a carpenter earlier in England but had established himself as an architect in Kolkata at the time, and completed the construction acting on behalf of Richard Barwell, member of the Supreme Council of Bengal and himself an ex-writer for EIC.
-Warren Hastings, then the governor of Governor-General of the Presidency of Fort William presided over the project and presumably was the one who commissioned it.
+Warren Hastings, the then governor of Governor-General of the Presidency of Fort William presided over the project and presumably was the one who commissioned it.
 Writers' Building was the first three-storey building in Kolkata.
 The main block, with a ground coverage of 37850 Square Feet was completed in 1780.
 It occupied one side of what was then called Tank Square (Dalhousie Square).
 It was built on a purely functional premise, shunning decorations for a straight facade and enclosure style compound in the back.
 The building initially opened with 19 residential quarters, each with three sets of windows, and was counted as a bit of an eyesore by the erstwhile English residents.

 1800: College Fort William College, opened to train writers in Oriental languages, later moved to this building.
 Over the next 20 years, structural changes were made, including a new hostel for 32 students and an exam hall (which still exist), a lecture hall, four libraries and rooms to teach Hindi and Persian.

-1821: Iconic facade created A 128 ft-long verandah with Ionic columns, each 32 ft high, were added on the first and second floors.
+1821: facade created A 128 ft-long verandah with Ionic columns, each 32 ft high, were added on the first and second floors.